-CODE OF CONDUCT PREFACE
+CODE OF STUDENT OF CONDUCT

-By issue of this Code of Student Conduct, BRCC hereby established the standards and procedures which shall govern the conduct of students on college property, in college facilities and away from the college campus.
+By issue of this Code of Student Conduct, BRCC hereby established the standards and procedures, which shall govern the conduct of students on college property in college facilities and while attending official functions away from the college campus.
 Students and student organizations will be expected to become familiar with this Code and assure the Code's successful implementation by their observance of the provisions and their support of the objectives stated herein.

-ARTICLE 1.
-INTRODUCTION
+ARTICLE I. INTRODUCTION

-Baton Rouge Community College of Louisiana is an institution with an educational mission which is carried out by means of programs and activities devoted to the pursuit of knowledge, through instruction, research and service.
+Baton Rouge Community College of Louisiana is an institution with an educational mission, which is carried out by means of programs and activities devoted to the pursuit of knowledge, through instruction, research and service.
 The College exists as a community of students, faculty, administrators, and staff who provide, participate in and support these activities and programs.
 The College campus, facilities, properties and other resources exist to facilitate this educational mission.